When a Child Is Born: History

 The melody was used with German lyrics by Michael Holm in "Tränen lügen nicht" (translation: Tears Don't Lie) in 1974.
 In German, the song is unrelated to Christmas.
 The singer asks a guy to reconsider breaking up with his girl because her tears don't lie.
 Holm recorded a new version of "Tränen lügen nicht" for the international market, with new lyrics in English by Fred Jay, and this was the first version of the English-language "When a Child Is Born".
-It was a minor hit in the US, reaching #53 on Billboard's Hot 100, #7 on Billboard's Easy Listening Top 50.
+It was a minor hit in the US and Canada, reaching #53 on Billboard's Hot 100, #7 on Billboard's Easy Listening Top 50,and #25 on Canadian RPM Top Singles chart.
 The tune was also used for Mark 'Oh's 1995 dance hit, "Tears Don't Lie".